-According to the CFA, “this work demonstrated that these Burmese cats were a distinct breed and ultimately led the breeders to request championship recognition … Along the way, the other colors seen in the Siamese breed were also seen in litters.
-Over time and with much controversy, these other colors were accepted by CFA.”
+According to the Cat Fanciers' Association, the breeding program demonstrated that these Burmese cats were a distinct breed and ultimately led the breeders to request championship recognition.
+Along the way, the other colors seen in the Siamese breed were also seen in litters.
+Over time and with much controversy, these other colors were accepted by Cat Fanciers' Association.

 Back in England, the first blue Burmese cat was born in 1955, Sealcoat Blue Surprise.
-Other colors had appeared earlier, but were overlooked in favor of the sable varieties.
-According to TICA, “it is now believed that Wong Mau also carried the genes for dilution and chocolate that resulted in the appearance of chocolate, blue and lilac kittens.
-The red factor was added later in Europe.”
-It was accepted into the TICA registry in 1979.
+Other colors had appeared earlier but were overlooked in favor of the sable varieties.
+According to the International Cat Association, it is now believed that Wong Mau also carried the genes for dilution and chocolate that resulted in the appearance of chocolate, blue, and lilac kittens.
+The red factor was added later in Europe.

-The coats of Burmese cats are glossy and really don't shed much.
-Grooming your cat with a rubber brush once a week should be enough to rid the coat of dead hairs and keep it looking lustrous.
-It's also important to keep your cat active.
-Burmese are energetic and do best in active homes with families who are willing to play and interact with their pet.
-Unlike some breeds, these cats yearn for attention from humans and can become upset if separated for longer periods of time.
+These cats yearn for attention from humans and can become upset if separated for long periods of time.
 Burmese grow strong attachments to their owners, and while they may need a couple of weeks to adjust to their new home, these deep bonds develop relatively quickly.

 Common Health Problems